civican/legisinfo/44-1/bills/C-21/bill_text.md

 Subsections 72(4) to (6) of the Act are replaced by the following:

-**(4)** A notice given under subsection (1) in respect of a licence must specify **that** the applicant for or holder of the licence may deliver to a peace officer or a firearms officer or a chief firearms officer or otherwise lawfully dispose of any firearm, prohibited weapon, restricted weapon, prohibited device or prohibited ammunition that the applicant for or holder of the licence possesses **within 24 hours or, if that is not possible, within an extended period established by the chief firearms officer**.
-Sections 91, 92 and 94 of the `Criminal Code` do not apply to the applicant or holder in relation to such a firearm, prohibited weapon, restricted weapon or prohibited device or such prohibited ammunition **during that period**.
+**(4)** A notice given under subsection (1) in respect of a licence must specify that the applicant for or holder of the licence may deliver to a peace officer or a firearms officer or a chief firearms officer any firearm, prohibited weapon, restricted weapon, prohibited device or prohibited ammunition that the applicant for or holder of the licence possesses within 24 hours or, if that is not possible, within an extended period established by the chief firearms officer.
+Sections 91, 92 and 94 of the `Criminal Code` do not apply to the applicant or holder in relation to such a firearm, prohibited weapon, restricted weapon or prohibited device or such prohibited ammunition during that period.

-**(5)** A notice given under subsection (1) in respect of a registration certificate for a prohibited firearm or a restricted firearm must specify **that** the applicant for or holder of the registration certificate may deliver to a peace officer or a firearms officer or a chief firearms officer or otherwise lawfully dispose of the firearm to which the registration certificate relates **within 24 hours or, if that is not possible, within an extended period established by the chief firearms officer**.
-Sections 91, 92 and 94 of the `Criminal Code` do not apply to the applicant or holder in relation to such a prohibited firearm or restricted firearm **during that period**.
+**(5)** A notice given under subsection (1) in respect of a registration certificate for a prohibited firearm or a restricted firearm must specify that the applicant for or holder of the registration certificate may deliver to a peace officer or a firearms officer or a chief firearms officer the firearm to which the registration certificate relates within 24 hours or, if that is not possible, within an extended period established by the chief firearms officer.
+Sections 91, 92 and 94 of the `Criminal Code` do not apply to the applicant or holder in relation to such a prohibited firearm or restricted firearm during that period.

-**(6)** If the applicant for or holder of a licence refers the refusal to issue it or revocation of it to a provincial court judge under section 74, they must, within **the period referred to in subsection (4)**, deliver to a peace officer or otherwise lawfully dispose of any firearm that they possess.
+**(6)** If the applicant for or holder of a licence refers the refusal to issue it or revocation of it to a provincial court judge under section 74, they must, within the period referred to in subsection (4), deliver to a peace officer any firearm that they possess.
 Sections 91, 92 and 94 of the `Criminal Code` do not apply to the applicant or holder in relation to such a firearm during that period.

 **(7)** If the decision of the chief firearms officer is confirmed, the judge may, if a firearm was delivered to a peace officer under subsection (6), order the return of the firearm to the applicant for or holder of the licence, in order for the applicant or holder to lawfully dispose of it.